Share

 The Occupational Safety and Health Administration standard that applies is 1910.120, Hazardous Waste Operations and Emergency Response (HAZWOPER).

-There are four spill kits for which OSHA provides guidance—and we’ll detail what each must include.
+There are a variety of spill kits on the market —and we’ll provide details on some of the common types.
 But first, you’ll want to evaluate a couple of other key items in your facility that will help you select and customize your kits.

 In OSHA parlance, two characteristics define incidental spills: “limited in quantity and posing no significant safety or health hazard to workers in the immediate area.”